FranciscoBarreira/project4/README.md

 ------

-Mtagaming is a blog centered around videogames.It contains a vast array of content such as reviews, previews, opinion articles and even streaming.
+Metagaming is a blog centered around videogames.It contains a vast array of content such as reviews, previews, opinion articles and even streaming.
 Users can sign up/login and interact with posts by commenting and upvoting/downvoting them.

 The link to the deployed website can be found [here.](https://metagaming.herokuapp.com/)